graysonlee123/Vue-Subscription-Tracker/README.md

   [] settings page - integrate with account page
 [] Add sorting links to main menu; ?filter=all, ?filter=month, ?filter=week
   [] For All, add accordion
-[] Year and day parsing for future payments
+[] Make slider for upcoming payments in Subscription component instead of a scrollbar [] New color scheme for better legibility of white text [] Year and day parsing for future payments
 [] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input